MiroPalmu/homepage/docs/dsl_function_objects.rst

 DSL (Domain Spesific Language) function object.

 DSL function object is function object which is created using some sort of DSL.
-UDLs can return DSL function object which has variadic tempalted arguments which are constrainted using a concept which models which combination of arguments is accepted based on the DSL in the UDL string.
+UDLs (User-Defined Literal) can return DSL function object which has variadic tempalted arguments which are constrainted using a concept which models which combination of arguments is accepted based on the DSL in the UDL string.

+Due to usage of template constraints DSL function objects require c++20.
+I have a feeling that all this could be emulated using some dark sorcery of earlier standards but I have not thought of it enough.

-For a example DSL we define simple language which just controls which argument types are accepted.
+For a example we define simple language which just controls which argument types are accepted.
 Rules for this langauge:
-    - only allowed characters are 'A', 'B' and 'C'.
+    - only allowed characters 'A', 'B' and 'C'.
-    - parameter types to the DSL function object can only be of A, B or C (defined in code)
+    - parameter to the DSL function object can only be of type A, B or C (defined in code)
     - parameters have to be given in order defined by the given characters

-Then the DSL funciton object will print values inside these parameters and ``std::type_info::name()``.
+Then the DSL function object will print values inside these parameters with name provided by ``std::type_info::name()``.
-UDL for this DSL function object is ""_p.
+UDL for this DSL function object is ``""_p``.
 Exapmle usage ``"ABBCCC"_p(A{1}, B{2}, B{3}, C{4}, C{5}, C{6});``
-which would give following output on gcc 10.1:
+which would give following output on gcc 10.1 (interestingly gcc adds '1' to the names):

 .. code-block:: console